-- Testing of the Original HP toner cartridges yielded no Problem Cartridges, whereas 48% of tested imitation cartridges exhibited some type of reliability problem, such as Premature Failure or Low Quality. - HP cartridges had the larger percentage of External Use Print Quality samples at 99.2%, whereas the tested imitation brands produced only 50.5% External Use Print Quality samples. - Imitation brands tested exhibited more Print Quality Samples with defects, with the majority being streaks (15%), light print (14%), ghosting (10%), banding (10%).
+- Testing of the Original HP toner cartridges yielded no Problem Cartridges, whereas all of the imitation cartridges exhibited some type of reliability problem, such as DOA, Premature Failures, and Low Quality. - Original HP toner cartridges had no Low Quality Cartridges, whereas 77% of the imitation cartridges were categorized as Low Quality. - Original HP toner cartridges had no DOAs or Premature Failures, whereas 13% of the imitation cartridges were DOA and 10% experienced Premature Failures. - HP cartridges had the larger percentage of External Use Print Quality samples at 96%, whereas the tested imitation brands exhibited only 17% External Use Print Quality samples and 83% Limited Use samples. - Imitation brands tested exhibited Print Quality Samples with defects including Dots, Fade, Banding, Streaks, Light Print, Ghosting, and Smudge.